FAQ (Frequently Asked Questions) on Intelligence

 Cognitive Intelligence in Human Populations

-This website focuses on cognitive intelligence—the type that can be quantified and compared across individuals and populations, as illustrated in Figure 1.
+This website focuses on cognitive intelligence—the kind that can be quantified and compared across individuals and populations, as illustrated in Figure 1.

-These differences have been interpreted by some researchers as partially genetic in origin, suggesting that climate and environmental pressures—particularly in colder regions—may have exerted greater selective pressure on problem-solving and abstract reasoning abilities over generations.
+These differences have been interpreted by some researchers as partly genetic in origin, suggesting that climate and environmental pressures—particularly in colder regions—may have exerted stronger selective forces on problem-solving and abstract reasoning over evolutionary time.

 Such hypotheses propose that: